Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Myth: Geckos Are Poisonous

-Myth: Geckos Damage Buildings
+Myth: Geckos Damage Homes

 Scientifically Documented Facts Explained Simply